rohanhrk/core/oops.md

 ## STATIC AND FINAL
-The **static** keyword means the value is the same for every instance of the class.
+**Static** : static is used to define the class member that can be used independently of any object of the class.
 For example if we want to count the number of student objects created by student class, then we can keep a static variable called num_students and increment it in the constructor.

 Code :
 ```
 public class Main {
 	public class Student {
 		// information
-		String name;
+		private String name;
-		int rollno;
+		private int rollno;
 		static int num_students;

 		// constructor